Nationalists triumph in Scotland, set stage for possible new independence vote

 The Scottish National Party (SNP) obliterated its opponents, taking 56 of Scotland's 59 seats in the Westminster parliament.
 The Conservatives, Labour and Liberal Democrats could muster only one seat each.

 This marked a spectacular gain from the six seats the SNP won in the last United Kingdom election in 2010.
-But with the Conservatives securing overall victory in Britain to stay in power, a wide divide has opened up between England and Scotland.
+But with the Conservatives securing victory across Britain overall to stay in power, a wide divide has opened up between England and Scotland.

-The results from Thursday's election immediately put the question of another referendum on Scottish independence at the forefront of minds north and south of the border, even though Prime Minister David Cameron repeated a promise to devolve further powers to Edinburgh.
+The results from Thursday's election immediately put the question of another referendum on Scottish independence at the forefront of minds north and south of the border.

 Scots voted against independence last September but the SNP, which led the drive, has surged in popularity since then and eclipsed the pro-union Labour Party, which has traditionally counted Scotland as a stronghold in Britain-wide elections.

+Sturgeon, basking in the triumph on Friday morning, repeated her words from the campaign that independence was not the immediate priority.
+But she signaled battles ahead with the Conservatives.

+"Even a majority Conservative government cannot ignore what happened in Scotland yesterday.
+There has been an overwhelming vote for Scotland to have a louder voice at Westminster and an overwhelming vote against continued austerity," she told the BBC.

-Sturgeon has given conflicting signals about whether she will promise another referendum in the SNP manifesto for elections to the Scottish parliament in 2016.
+She sidestepped a question about whether she would be making the case for another independence vote in the SNP manifesto for elections to the Scottish parliament next year.

-On Friday she said independence was not the immediate priority.
-"There will only be another referendum when people in a Scottish parliament election vote for a proposition.
-There is no proposal on the table right now," she told reporters.
+But she added: "I said to people that if they voted SNP then I would not turn round the morning after the election and assume that their votes were a vote for independence.
+I am not going to go back on that."

+"If there's ever going to be another referendum, people will have to vote for that in the Scottish parliament election."

 Despite Sturgeon's words, her opponents say the SNP's aim is to push for a second referendum.
 Not all SNP voters are pro-independence, however, and polls show that the sentiment on that issue has not changed much since last year's referendum.